K-Musical Culture

 -

-Interpark Global requires passport number, nationality, and phone number when registering.
-Identity is verified either by the last four digits of your phone number or by passport at the venue.
-Ticket purchases then proceed smoothly with foreign credit cards, but no discounts are offered.
+NOL World is designed specifically for non-Korean audiences.
+Registration requires a passport number, nationality, and phone number, and foreign credit cards are accepted.
+Identity is verified either by the last four digits of the registered phone number or, if unavailable, by presenting a passport at the venue.
+Ticket purchases generally proceed smoothly, though domestic discounts are not available through this system.

 -

-Yes24 (English site) functions within the domestic system but provides an English interface.
-Tickets bought here are usually will-call only, requiring a passport at pickup.
+Yes24 (English site) operates within the domestic ticketing system but provides an English interface.
+Tickets purchased here are usually will-call only, and a passport is required for pickup at the venue.

 -

-Ticketlink also provides limited English support, though its international reach is smaller compared to Interpark.
+Ticketlink Global also provides limited English support, though its international reach is smaller compared to NOL.

 Trusted portals for Korean musical tickets — click the logos below to access the sites: